trizist/aistudio-samples/deep-learning-in-ais/bert_qa/README.md

 ## Setup

-For the memory configurations, we **recommend 16 GB of RAM and 8 GB for VRAM** for training the model.
+For the memory configurations, it's **recommend 16 GB of RAM and 8 GB for VRAM** for training the model.
 For inference in GPU, 4 GB of VRAM are sufficient.

-We highly recommend you to create a custom workspace on AI Studio using GPU-based image.

 ### Step 1: Create an AI Studio Project
 1. Create a **New Project** in AI Studio.